Best OfGuidesTour ScheduleMap

 The costs people forget

-- Room prep: lighting, outlet placement, and something on the floor behind the mat.
-Rarely more than a couple hundred dollars, always forgotten.
+• Room prep: lighting, outlet placement, and something on the floor behind the mat.
+It rarely runs more than a couple hundred dollars, but nobody puts it in the budget.

 Where to start playing